altocodenl/tagaway/readme.md

    - Hide scrollbar on fullscreen and hide it again on exit.
    - If video, show thumbnail & controls.
    - Mobile: no padding, swipe left/right.
+   - If upload is happening in the background, keep the current picture open but update the counter on the bottom right.

 - Upload
    - Allow only jpeg, png & video.